owenBeresford/CatProfileDemo/README.md

 Urgent need:
 - Better way to manage state in multi text-input item (I have followed what the blogs say, but this is too many re-renders ); I guesstimate 2-3 days
 - I want to change CSS approach to have namespaces and be done in modular CSS style (most CSS here was just maximum rush speed); I guess this is a days work.
-- Maybe try to get Mongoose TS types setup now; cant guesstimate
+- Maybe try to get Mongoose TS types setup now; can't guesstimate.
+Maybe swap to TypeORM or Prisma if easier?
 - I would like to add cypress test suite too.
+Can't guesstimate from here